 The district governing board has adopted cleaning standards for all schools in the district.
-All schools are on a regular cleaning schedule.
-Each classroom is swept or vacuumed and the trash emptied.
-The cafeteria and all restrooms are cleaned daily.
+All schools are on a regular cleaning schedule that ensures that they are vacuumed and clean appropriately.
+The cafeteria/Multi-Use room, and all restrooms are cleaned daily.
 Grounds are groomed on a rotating basis, with trash, lawn, and plumbing issues addressed daily.